Do these 3 holiday cooking hacks for cancer fatigue

 You can also purée or mash the flesh for baked goods and use in place of pumpkin in a recipe.
 Mash them and saute in a bit of oil for a change from ordinary potato pancakes.
 Or fill a whole sweet potato with canned chickpeas and tahini, for a Mideastern flair.

-3 anticancer cooking hacks for your holiday table
+Cooking hacks for your holiday table

-Sheet Pan and One Pot Meals
+3) Save Time with Sheet Pan and One Pot Meals

 Raise your hand if your least favorite part of cooking is the clean up.
 I'm with you!
 Make it easier on yourself by searching for one-dish meals to seriously cut down on time spent doing the dishes.
 All you need are a couple of tools that do multiple types of cooking.
 Let them do all the work for you.